fajartd02/fajartd02/README.md

 ## Hi there, I'm Fajar 👋

 - 🔭 I’m currently studying at Binus University majoring in Computer Science
-- ⚡ Fun fact: I can do all sports and love it.
+- ⚡ Fun fact: I can do all sports and i love it.

 ## Stats
 <h3>Github Stats</h3>